 IPUI International Portable User Identity used in order to uniquely identify a handset within the DECT network.

-User name From the SIP account that is assigned to the handset, usually the phone number.
+Username User name from the SIP account that is assigned to the handset, usually the phone number.
 The name is displayed on the handsets when they are in idle status.
 The setting can be changed.
 Display name Display name from the SIP account that is assigned to the handset.
 The display name indicates the originator of the request when the user initiates a call.

-Location Name of the DECT manager the handset belongs to.

-DECT DECT registration state of the handset:

-Status Meaning

-To register System ready to register a handset

-Not registered Registration not possible

-Registering Registration in progress

-Registered Handset is registered

-SIP Indicates, if the handset has a working VoIP connection.

-A VoIP connection is registered for the handset and a connection has been established successfully.

-There is no VoIP connection configured or it is not possible to establish a connection to the configured VoIP provider.

-DND Indicates, if DND (Do not Disturb) is activated for the handset.

-Type Model designation of the handset.
+Location Name of the DE CT manager the handset belongs to .
+DECT DECT registration on state of the handset: Status Meaning To register System ready to register a handset Not registered Registration not possible Registering Registration in progress Registered Handset is registered SIP Indicates, if the handset has a working VoIP connection. handset has a working VoIP connection. ✓ A VoIP connection is registered for the handset and a connec- tion has been established successfully. × There is no VoIP connection configured or it is not possible to establish a connection to the configured VoIP provider.
+DND Indicates, if DND (Do not Disturb) is activated for the handset. Туре Model designation of the handset.
 FW Current firmware version of the handset.
 PIN Authentication code defined for handset registration.